lifevit/LifevitSPM/README.md

 ## Requirements

-- Requires Xcode 15.2 or above
+- Requires Xcode 15.X or above
 - For Objective C projects add `-ObjC` on `Other Linker Flags` option.

 ## Installation

-> If you've previously used CocoaPods, remove them from the project with `pod deintegrate`.

 ### Installing from Xcode